 “Make a replica of a poisonous snake and attach it to a pole.
 All who are bitten will live if they simply look at it!” – Numbers 21:8 NLT

 And that’s exactly what Moses did.
-But notice what God said the people had to do.
-They had to look on the serpent, the very thing that was bringing the judgment of God upon them.
-They had to express faith in the word of God and do exactly as He said.
+But notice God’s instructions to the people.
+Those who were bitten had to look at the image of the serpent, the very thing that was bringing God’s judgment upon them.
+They had to trust the word of God and do exactly as He said.
+Any hope they had for healing was based on their willingness to look and believe.

 He himself bore our sins in his body on the tree, that we might die to sin and live to righteousness.
 By his wounds you have been healed. – 1 Peter 2:24 ESV

-The two blind men received healing because they “looked” to Jesus.
-They placed their faith in who He was and what He could do.
 Just days after this encounter, Jesus would hang on a cross, giving His life as a ransom for many.
-And all those who recognize their own spiritual blindness and helplessness and look to Him will be healed.
+And, like the serpent on the staff in the wilderness, Jesus’ death would provide spiritual healing to all those who, in faith, look on Him and believe.
+Those who recognize their own spiritual blindness and helplessness and look to Him will find healing.
 But more than physical sight, they will receive eternal life.

 The Holy Bible, English Standard Version.
 ESV® Permanent Text Edition® (2016).
 Copyright © 2001 by Crossway Bibles, a publishing ministry of Good News Publishers.